uchicago-cs/chiwebsite/chisubmit/instructors.rst

 To load the rubric for an assignment, run the following::

-   instructor assignment add-rubric ASSIGNMENT_ID RUBRIC_FILE
+   chisubmit instructor assignment add-rubric ASSIGNMENT_ID RUBRIC_FILE

 Where: